Habakkuk Baldonado: New York Giants

 Baldonado went undrafted in the 2023 NFL draft but signed a free agent contract with the New York Giants on April 29, 2023.
-On May 2, Baldonado was drafted in the second round (12th overall) in the 2023 CFL Global Draft by the Saskatchewan Roughriders.
-He was waived by the Giants on August 29, 2023.
+On May 2, Baldonado was drafted in the second round (12th overall) in the 2023 CFL global draft by the Saskatchewan Roughriders.
+Baldonado was waived by the Giants on August 29.

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

-Baldonado was signed to the practice squad of the Roughriders on September 18, 2023, and was promoted to the active roster on September 28, 2023.
+Baldonado was signed to the practice squad of the Saskatchewan Roughriders on September 18, 2023, and was promoted to the active roster on September 28.
 On June 1, 2024, he was moved back to the practice roster for the start of the 2024 CFL season.
-Baldonado was promoted to the active roster for the second time on July 3, 2024.
+Baldonado was promoted to the active roster for the second time on July 3.
+He became a free agent upon the expiry of his contract on February 10, 2026.

+Ottawa Redblacks

+On February 10, 2026, it was announced that Baldonado had signed with the Ottawa Redblacks.
+He played in eight regular season games where he recorded eight defensive tackles, two tackles for loss, and two sacks.
+He was released on September 7, 2026.

+Saskatchewan Roughriders (first stint)

+On September 10, 2026, it was announced that Baldonado had signed again with the Roughriders.